DevManoj96/Ultimate-Password-Manager/README.md

 # 🔐 Ultimate Password Manager

 A lightweight and secure password manager built using **Python** and **Tkinter**, designed for simplicity and privacy.
-It uses AES encryption (via the `cryptography` library) to keep your passwords safe.
 The application provides a clean graphical interface to store and retrieve login credentials securely.

 ---
 ## ✨ Features